I don’t like unresolved issues.

 Sorry might be just a word to some.
 But at times, there isn’t another that seems appropriate.
 And it should be given with a genuine explanation.

-Tonight, my husband ran into one of the Jehovah’s Witnesses who I invited into our house.
+Tonight, my husband ran into Graham, one of the Jehovah’s Witnesses who I invited into our house a few weeks ago.
 The one who judged me for my “lack of standards.”
-He heard through the grapevine that after his final visit, he’d upset me.
-My husband told him that he wasn’t comfortable talking about the situation in public.
+Graham said he heard through the grapevine that after his final visit, he’d upset me.
+My husband told Graham that he wasn’t comfortable talking about the situation in public.

 When my husband told me, I jokingly said, “If they want to know why, they can visit www dot the centre…”